NetComposer/nkservice/doc/api_intro.md

 Field|Sample|Comment
 ---|---|---
 class|"core"|Subsystem or plugin responsible to process this message, at the server or the client.
 At the server, `core` class is managed by NkSERVICE itself.
-Any attached _plugin_ can support other classes. cmd|"login"|Command to invoke at the client or the server, related to the class. data|{}|Optional information to add to the request. tid|1|Each request must have an unique transaction id (any numerical or text value).
+Any attached _plugin_ can support other classes. subclass|"event"|Optional sub classification for the class and command cmd|"login"|Command to invoke at the client or the server, related to the class. data|{}|Optional information to add to the request. tid|1|Each request must have an unique transaction id (any numerical or text value).